The Saturday Program

 Eligibility

-We welcome individuals who have little to no experience in the visual arts and are seeking to develop and/or expand their artistic voice.
+We welcome individuals that have little to no experience in the visual arts and are seeking to develop and/or expand their artistic voice.

 - Come from a low- or moderate-income household